Overview: Teaching diligence to your teen can be a challenge. You are not alone! Read a veteran homeschool mom’s advice about how to deal with it.

 If what it takes is being the water that drips and drips and drips on the rock until it forms an impression, then I will be that drip.
 I will be a gentle drip, a more sensitive sergeant, if you will—but I will just keep dripping, just keep dripping, what do we do?
 We driiiiiiip.

 There is a verse in Proverbs to the effect that parents who hate their children will avoid disciplining them, but those who love their children will discipline them diligently (Proverbs 13:24).

 Well, I love my son.
 So much it hurts.
 And so I will diligently teach him diligence.

-Not fully completing a task on the job, giving a job supervisor an “I forgot,” being slow to proceed with following directions — these behaviors will bring about unemployment, hello.
-And by the time my children leave my house it will be too late for me to help them figure this stuff out.
+Not fully completing a task on the job, giving a job supervisor an “I forgot,” being slow to proceed with following directions—these behaviors will bring about unemployment, hello.
+And by the time my children leave my house it will be too late for me to help them figure this out.